petermekhaeil/petermekhaeil.com/src/content/blog/ai-native-documentation.md

 ## Markdown URL Support

-Append `.md` to a documentation URL to get the page rendered as markdown. [nuqs](https://nuqs.47ng.com/docs) does this and includes a "Copy Markdown URL" button along with "Open in..." options to open the markdown URL directly in ChatGPT or Claude.
+Support viewing pages as Markdown by adding `.md` to the end of the URL. [nuqs](https://nuqs.dev/docs) does this and includes a "Copy Markdown URL" button along with "Open in..." options to open the markdown URL directly in ChatGPT or Claude.

 ## llms.txt